aj1thkr1sh/EnField/readme.md

   ```
   var UserForm = {};

-  EnField.start({
+  EnFields.start({
     targetObject: UserForm
   });

   ```
   The variables will be generated and will be stored to UserForm object instead of window object

-3. idList : list of id name in array, variables only generated for the ids mentioned in this array
+3. idList : list of id name in array, if passed, variables only generated for the ids mentioned in this array

   Example
   ```
-  EnField.start({
+  EnFields.start({
     idList: ['name', 'email']
   });